ihommani/blog_source/content/technical/javaslang.md

 Most functional operations on collections do not require to open a stream anymore.
 So in most cases Stream will not be as needed as it is with standard java.

-In fact, in javaSlang we use Streams for what they really are i.e a linked list of operation lazily evaluated and not what they allow to do.
+In fact, in Javaslang we use Streams for what they really are i.e a linked list of operation lazily evaluated and not what they allow to do.
 Let's precise this thought.

 In java 8 the vast majority of my Stream API use cases are with collections.
 From a collection (List or Map) I open a stream to aggregate operations and finally consume the stream by collecting the stream element.
-Like we saw, in JavaSlang, we directly do this on the List/Map object.
+Like we saw, in Javaslang, we directly do this on the List/Map object.
 So why do we need streams for ?

 1) **Stream are lazily evaluated**